-1 Although not a gTLD registration, cern.ca is a good example.
-The Centre d'exposition de Rouyn-Noranda in northern Quebec has no connection or even a vague relationship with the Conseil Européen pour la Recherche Nucléaire, but they do happen to share an acronym.
-In the gTLD space, Olympic.diy is a prime example of a new registration that might not be allowed under the proposed rules even though the TLD (diy = Do-it-yourself) is a logical registration for Olympic Paints.
+&lt;sup>2 Although not a gTLD registration, cern.ca is a good example.
+The Centre d'exposition de Rouyn-Noranda in northern Quebec has no connection or even a vague relationship with the Conseil Européen pour la Recherche

-- 3. The procedures used to grant the protection exceptions identified in number 2 must be both inexpensive and fast. - 4.
-No top level protections are necessary.
-Existing or new objection processes are sufficient.
+3. The procedures used to grant the protection exceptions identified in number 2 must be both inexpensive and fast.
+4. No top level protections are necessary.
+Existing or new objection processes are sufficient. cléai re, but they do happen to share an acronym.
+In the gTLD space, Olympic.diy is a prime example of a new